Crystalwarrior/KFO-Server/README.md

     - Changes your ability to receive /roll and /rollp results from other areas.
 By default it is off.
 * **transient** "ID"
     - Changes a player's ability to ignore passage locks and thus access all areas from any given area.
 By default it is off.
+* **trial**
+    - Starts a trial with all players in the area, making you leader of the trial.
+* **trial_add** "ID/char name/edited-to character/showname/OOC name"
+    - Adds a player to a trial you lead.
+* **trial_end**
+    - Ends a trial you lead, as well as any minigames that may have be taking place in the trial.
+* **trial_focus** "ID/char name/edited-to character/showname/OOC name" "number"
+    - Sets the focus level of a player in your trial to the given value.
+    - Number must be an integer from 0 to 10.
+* **trial_influence** "ID/char name/edited-to character/showname/OOC name" "number"
+    - Sets the influence level of a player in your trial to the given value.
+    - Number must be an integer from 0 to 10.
+ * **trial_lead**
+    - Makes you a leader of your trial.
+* **trial_kick** "ID/char name/edited-to character/showname/OOC name"
+    - Kicks a player off your trial.
 * **unfollow**
     - Stops following whoever you were following.
 * **unglobalic**
     - Stops sending subsequent IC messages to the area range specified in a previous /globalic command.
 * **unhandicap** "ID"
     - Removes movement handicaps on a target.
+* **unilock** "area 1", "area 2"
+    - Changes the passage status (locked/unlocked) from area 1 to area 2 if given two areas, or from the current area to area 1 if just given one area.
+Locking a passage in such a way does not change its current visibility to non-GMs.
 * **unilockh** "area 1", "area 2"
-    - Changes the passage status (locked/unlocked) from area 1 to area 2.
+    - Changes the passage status (locked/unlocked) from area 1 to area 2, or from the current area to area 1 if just given one area.
 Locking a passage in such a way hides it from non-GMs; unlocking it reveals it to non-GMs.
 * **uninvite** "ID/char name/edited-to character/showname/OOC name"
     - Removes a target from your locked area's invite list, so that if they leave, they will not be allowed back until the area is unlocked.
 * **unlock**